mbest1813/documentation/v2/clickstream/destinations/webhooks.md

 Get instant, realtime notifications without having to manually poll your data.

-## Why send data to webhooks using Astronomer Clickstream?
+## Why send data to webhooks using MetaRouter?

-If you're already setup with Astronomer Clickstream,  you can start using webhooks.
-Any data you collect with Astronomer can be sent to up to 5 webhook destinations.
+If you're already setup with MetaRouter,  you can start using webhooks.
+Any data you collect with MetaRouter can be sent to up to 5 webhook destinations.

 Read below to kickoff your integration and start gaining insights.

-## Getting started with webhooks and Astronomer Clickstream
+## Getting started with webhooks and MetaRouter

-Add your domain name into the webhook connector on your Astronomer dashboard and give your new connection a unique name.
+Add your domain name into the webhook connector on your MetaRouter dashboard and give your new connection a unique name.

-Click `Create Destination` to activate your pipeline.
+Click `Save` to activate your pipeline.

 ## Beyond the basics